Forethought, Inc.

-Forethought, Inc. was a computer software company, best known as developers of what is now Microsoft PowerPoint.
+Forethought, Inc. was a computer software company, best known as the original developers of what is now Microsoft PowerPoint.

+The company was acquired by Microsoft in 1987.

 History

-In early 1983, Rob Campbell and Taylor Pohlman, former Apple Computer executives, founded Forethought, Inc in order to develop object-oriented bit-mapped application software, which they called Foundation.
-Early investors included the two founders along with Venture Capital firms New Enterprise Associates and Lameroux & Glenn Partners.
+In early 1983, Rob Campbell and Taylor Pohlman, former Apple Computer executives, founded Forethought, Inc. in order to develop object-oriented bit-mapped application software, which they called Foundation.
+Early investors included the two founders along with venture capital firms New Enterprise Associates and Lameroux & Glenn Partners.
 In 1984, the company was struggling in the development of Foundation, and it was decided to switch to a Macintosh publishing strategy, since that was the only computer shipping in volume that had a graphical user interface.
 The company published several software products in 1984 under their MacWare brand, including Factfinder.

 That same year, they were introduced by Apple to a small company, Nashoba Systems, that had developed the Nutshell database for the PC.
 A contract was signed for Forethought to publish a Macintosh version, which shipped in 1985 as FileMaker and it soon became enormously successful.
-Also In 1984, Forethought hired Robert Gaskins, from Bell Northern Research, to become VP of Engineering.
-Gaskins was a former Ph.D. student at the University of California, Berkeley.
-He received a large percentage of the company's stock as a part of his coming onboard.
-He then proposed development of a specialized product to create presentations, code-named Presenter, and when that was approved by the Forethought board, the company hired software developer Dennis Austin, who with Gaskins, led the development of Presenter.
+Also in 1984, Forethought hired Robert Gaskins, who proposed the development of a specialized product to create presentations, code-named Presenter.
+Gaskins, along with Dennis Austin, led the development of Presenter.
 Shortly before shipment in 1987, a name conflict was discovered, so the company renamed the product PowerPoint.